TL;DR

 What's the main difference between Olympic and standard barbells?

-Olympic barbells weigh 45 pounds with 2-inch diameter sleeves and support 1,000+ pound capacities.
-Standard barbells weigh 15-25 pounds with 1-inch sleeves and typically max out around 200-300 pounds.
+Olympic barbells weigh 45 pounds, use 2-inch sleeves, and support 1,000+ pound capacities.
+Standard barbells weigh 15-25 pounds, use 1-inch sleeves, and typically max out around 200-300 pounds.

 Can I use Olympic plates on a standard barbell?